jiaqih811/9-key-iOS-Keyboard/README.md

 So here we just remove the profile part.
 You can build the keyboard on your local device without profile part.

 ## Build instruction ##
+Before building, run inside the directory that contains podfile.
+$pod update

-Please download the project and open 9-key.xcodeproj to launch the Xcode project.
+Please download the project and open 9-key.xcworkspace to launch the Xcode project.

+Inside product capacities settings, make sure group "group.9-key" is added to both base app and extension.
+If not able to create a group with exact same name, use another name, and specify the name as GROUP_NAME in files in both base app and extension.
 You can choose to use a simulator or your iOS device to run the project.
 ### Simulator setting: ###
 At top of  Xcode, you can set active scheme and choose device type as shown below.